sencrop/sencrop-developer-platform/src/markdown/partners.md

 - **devices names**: the name a user gave to its device can be found at path `devices[deviceid].contents.name`.
 - **devices identifications: a human readable unique id (actually printed on the device itsef) that users can use for every support requests can be found at path `devices[deviceid].identification`.
 - **devices models**: the device model id can be found at `devices[deviceid].modelId` and the actual model data at `models[modelId]`.
 - **devices access**: contains the various access to the devices.
 You want to review the partner type accesses in order to know which modules were activated for this device (see at path `devices[deviceId].accessPeriods[type=partner].moduleId.`).
-You probably want to look at the `delegatorId` which tells you the `userId` of the user that activated the module on this device.
+You probably want to look at the `authorId` which tells you the `userId` of the user that activated the module on this device.
 Beware that a `endDate` can be present in those access.
 In this case, you will only have access to the data in the date range formed with `startDate`.
 Also note that a `parameters` property is available to get back the eventual parameters added by the users when activating the module on their device.
-- **users**: you can user the users hash to pick up informations on the user behind the delegatorId.
+- **users**: you can user the users hash to pick up informations on the user behind the authorId.
 You will probably pick up their email in order to [generate tokens](#delegation-flows) with the module flow to access the data they shared with you.
-- **organisations**: and finally, you may want to know which organisations a user is part of by looking in the `organisations` hash corresponding to the `organisationId` found at path `users[delegatorId].organisationsIds`.
+- **organisations**: and finally, you may want to know which organisations a user is part of by looking in the `organisations` hash corresponding to the `organisationId` found at path `users[authorId].organisationsIds`.

 ## Delegation flows